Azure/azure-webpubsub/docs/getting-started/using-pubsub-subprotocol/js-work-with-subprotocols.md

     It just connects to the service and print any message received to the page.
 The main change here is we specify the subprotocol when creating the WebSocket connection.

-Now run `node server "<connection-string>"` and open `http://localhost:8080` in browser, you can see the WebSocket connection is established as before, with below `connected` event message received in client:
+Now run `node server "<connection-string>"` and open `http://localhost:8080` in browser, you can see the WebSocket connection is established as before, with below `connected` event message received in client.
+You can see that you can get the `connectionId` generated for this client.
+You can also get the `userId` if when `getAuthenticationToken` you specify the `userId` for this client.

 ```json
 {"type":"system","event":"connected","userId":null,"connectionId":"<the_connection_id>"}